-You may have sometimes wondered how store owners know exactly what to put at the checkout isle that you just can’t help to buy.
-It’s called impulse products; it is things that you need that you just can’t remember to pick up while shopping or items that are just too good to resist.
+You may have sometimes wondered how store owners know exactly what to put at the checkout aisle that you just can’t help to buy.
+It’s called impulse products and when you buy, it’s called impulse buying; it is things that you need that you just can’t remember to pick up while shopping or items that are just too good to resist.

-Impulse purchasing is influenced by various factors which could be external, internal or situational.
+Impulse purchasing is influenced by various factors that could be external, internal, or situational.
 Some of these factors are discussed in detail below;

 4) Visual merchandising

 Visual merchandising is meant to communicate the product value and quality to consumers.
 It is a ploy that retailers use to improve the image of their stores and present what they sell to customers in a way that grabs their attention and compels them to buy the products.